aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/excel-to-image/_index.md

 {{% /blocks/products/pf/agp/text %}}

--  Microsoft Windows or a compatible OS with .NET, .NET Core, Mono or Xamarin Platforms.
+-  Microsoft Windows or a compatible OS with .NET, .NET Core or Mono Platforms.
 -  Development environment like Microsoft Visual Studio.
 -  Our product is fully cross-platform and supports Windows, Linux, MacOS, Azure, AWS Lambda.